DesignBuilderSoftware/db-eplusout-reader/README.md

 It returns a ResultsDictionary dict like class with some handy properties to easily get numeric and variable data.

-    results.sorted_items
     results.scalar
     results.first_array
     results.first_variable
     results.variables
     results.arrays

-When one (or multiple) 'Variable' fields would be set as None, filtering for specific part of variable will not be applied.

-Variable(None, None, None, None) returns all outputs.
-Variable("hourly", None, None, None) returns all 'hourly' outputs.

 ResultsDictionary is a subclass of OrderedDict - variables are returned in a requested order.
 If a single requested variable returns multiple variables